luqas11/battery-debugger/README.md

 ### `circuit/`

-KiCad schematic for the circuit that connects the ESP8266 board to the battery terminals.
-A PDF export is available at [`circuit/circuit-schematic.pdf`](circuit/circuit-schematic.pdf).
+KiCad schematic for the circuit that connects the ESP8266 board to the battery terminals, plus a 3D-printable case.
+A PDF export of the schematic is available at [`circuit/circuit-schematic.pdf`](circuit/circuit-schematic.pdf).
+See [`circuit/README.md`](circuit/README.md) for details.

 ### `backend/`